foundertherapy/django-redis-secure/README.md

 # Django secure redis
-Django caching plugin for django-redis that adds a Serializer class and configuration to support transparent, symmetrical encryption of cached values using the python cryptography library
+Django caching plugin for django-redis that adds a Serializer class and configuration to support transparent, symmetrical encryption of cached values using the python cryptography library.
+This pluging also provide encryption for `django-rq` jobs by simply using `@secure_redis.rq_job` decorator on top of the job instead of `@django_rq.job`

 # Important
 Before using this library, make sure that you really need it.
 By using it, put in mind: